-The Chartered Trading Standards Institute (CTSI) is urging businesses to join its Consumer Codes Approval Scheme (CCAS), which it believes will be key to strengthening consumer confidence and protection, and avoid the costs and aggravation associated with litigation through Alternative Dispute Resolution (ADR).
+The Chartered Trading Standards Institute (CTSI) is urging businesses to join its Consumer Codes Approval Scheme (CCAS), which it believes will be key to strengthening consumer confidence and protection, and avoid the costs and aggravation associated with litigation by engaging in Alternative Dispute Resolution (ADR).

 CTSI wants honest businesses to join a Code Sponsor and pledge to follow their code of conduct, signifying their commitment to quality and service beyond basic consumer law.